Graphisoft's Archicad Collaborate makes leading BIM technology more accessible through new subscription offering

 With Archicad Collaborate, architects now have easy, affordable access to powerful BIM technology for design and cloud collaboration

-BUDAPEST, Hungary, March 21, 2023 /PRNewswire/ -- Graphisoft, the leading Building Information Modeling (BIM) software solutions developer for architecture and engineering, today introduced Archicad Collaborate.
+SINGAPORE, March 20, 2023 /PRNewswire/ -- Graphisoft, the leading Building Information Modeling (BIM) software solutions developer for architecture and engineering, today introduced Archicad Collaborate.
 This subscription-based offer combines award-winning Archicad for architectural design with BIMcloud SaaS for fast, efficient, secure access to shared projects in real-time — all at an affordable price point.

 Unlike other BIM software providers that charge additional fees for cloud services, Archicad Collaborate lowers the barrier to entry by offering award-winning BIMcloud SaaS as part of the Archicad subscription price in the user-friendly online Graphisoft Store.
 "Customers demand powerful solutions that are easy to acquire, learn, and use," said Márton Kiss, Vice President of Product Success at Graphisoft.
 "Archicad Collaborate allows practices to acquire both Archicad and BIMcloud SaaS at a price even smaller firms can afford."